howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadox.en.md

 7. Let's accelerate them both up to $0.5c$.
 8. End of the experiment with both objects flying together.

-In fact, the following results will be obtained (the reference frame is associated with the ImFR (or point of vacuum or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error)):
+In fact, the following results will be obtained (the reference frame is associated with the ImFR (or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error)):

 - object 1: $t_1=F(0)t+F(0.6c)(5t)=t+4t=5t$;
 - object 2: $t_2=F(c)t+F(0.4c)(5t)\approx0+4.58t\approx4.58t$;